mipops/dvrescue/docs/_sections/troubleshooting.md

 Check for your device in the command line with `dvrescue --list_devices` and in vrecord with `vrecord -e`, selecting the “DV” tab.
 If the device is detected there, you should be able to capture.

 Some versions of Ubuntu might need permissions to be edited to allow DVRescue access.
-See <a href="https://github.com/mipops/dvrescue/issues/514" target="_blank">this issue</a> on the project page for a possible solution.
+See <a href="https://github.com/mipops/dvrescue/issues/514" target="_blank">this issue</a> on the project page for more details.
+A possible solution is outlined below.

 At this time, DVRescue offers limited support for non-OSX systems, although we hope to expand in the future.
 If you are using Windows, Linux, or Ubuntu and DVRescue still isn’t able to interact with your DV deck, or if you have any other trouble with the software, you may need to do some research in order to troubleshoot.
 You can start by perusing the <a href="https://github.com/mipops/dvrescue/issues" target="_blank">GitHub Issues page</a> for any discussions that might relate to your issue.
 Search "windows," "ubuntu" or other keywords as appropriate to locate relevate issues.